What Is Doxxing and How To Avoid Getting Doxxed?

 How does doxxing work?

-The first step to doxxing is to collect private information on a person – from easy-to-get information to advanced internet hacking to access hard-to-find details.
+How do people get doxxed?
+The first step to doxxing is to collect private information on a person – from easy-to-get information (name, email, phone number) to advanced internet hacking to access hard-to-find details (credit card and Social Security numbers).
 Doxxing involves combining these two types of information hacking.
 It becomes way more straightforward for the attacker to get at a victim if they only have a low-level of cybersecurity in place.

 Doxxing can take place in a day or over many months and go as far as uncovering an anonymous profile or buying and selling personal info on the dark web.
 Techniques for tapping information include: